-Heart disease (pulmonic stenosis, mitral valve insufficiency), cancer, dental problems (gingivitis), orthopaedic problems (patellar luxation, fractures), cruciate ligament ruptures, hydrocephalus, enteritis, Cushing’s disease, dermatitis.
+Chihuahuas are prone to heart diseases (pulmonic stenosis, mitral valve insufficiency), cancer, dental problems (gingivitis), orthopaedic problems (patellar luxation, fractures), cruciate ligament ruptures, hydrocephalus, enteritis, Cushing’s disease, and dermatitis.
 Has a tendency to wheeze and snore due to their small and short muzzles.
-Many have an incomplete closure (molera) in the skull; this spot is vulnerable to trauma.
-Take caution around toxic products such as fertilizer or chocolate; this is a tiny breed and it will take just a small dosage to be lethal.
+Many Chihuahuas have an incomplete closure (molera) in the skull; this spot is vulnerable to trauma.
+Take caution around toxic products such as fertiliser or chocolate; this is a tiny breed and it will take just a small dosage to be lethal.

 Low to moderate.
 Being small, the Chihuahua also tends to be walked less, as we assume they get enough exercise just running around during the day, plus it is tempting to carry them around.
 However, a walk provides more than just exercise.
 It provides mental stimulation and satisfies the primeval instinct to walk.
 Because of this, small breeds such as the Chihuahua tend to become snappy, yappy, protective and untrustworthy with kids and humans they are not familiar with.